Automattic/jetpack/to-test.md

 ## 8.3

+### Blocks

+#### Map

+We've made a lot of changes to the Map block in this release.

+We would encourage you to test all features offered by the block, including the new Zoom and Fullscreen options appearing in the block sidebar.
+Give those features a try in the editor, and check how the map looks like on your site's frontend as well.

 ### Others

 - If you have the opportunity to test in an older browser like IE11, please do so.
 You may catch some interesting bugs!